devimccallion/devimccallion/README.md

 <div align="left">

-/// my profile and the ones connected to it are currently unfinished
+/// my profile and the ones connected to it are currently unfinished.

+<b> i have chats from non-friends set to not show, so please forgive me if i dont respond to you </b> ///

 </div>